prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 <center> <h3> Value of Bitcoin </h3> </center>
 ![Bitcoin Value Graph](/img/cryptocurrency/bitcoin value graph.jpg "Value of Bitcoin")

 With cryptocurrency values like this, it is easy to understand why many people are looking to get in on the action.

-If you are one of these people, you've come to the right place.

-As more and more people begin to mine for cryptocurrency, it becomes harder and harder to successfully mine a bitcoin, litecoin, or any other form of cryptocurrency.
+As more and more begin to mine for cryptocurrency, it becomes harder and harder to successfully mine a bitcoin, litecoin, or any other form of cryptocurrency.

 This is why you need to START MINING NOW!